Quick guide to divorce | Winston Solicitors Skip to main content

 How long does it take to get a divorce?

-The new process will take at least 20 weeks from filing the application to obtaining a Conditional Order (what used to be called the decree nisi).
-The period of waiting 6 weeks and 1 day after the making of the Conditional Order remains (this is for there to be a period of reflection and an attempt to address child care arrangements or progress financial matters).
+Under the new process there is a required gap of 20 weeks from filing the application to being able to apply for a Conditional Order (what used to be called the decree nisi).
+The period of waiting 6 weeks and 1 day after the making of the Conditional Order remains, so the whole process can usually take seven to eight months at least, unless there are exceptional reasons for potentially shortening the timescale.

 How much does a divorce cost?